yt-project/yt_astro_analysis/doc/source/halo_catalog.rst

 --------------------

-After all callbacks, quantities, and filters have been added, the analysis begins with a call to HaloCatalog.create.
+After all callbacks, quantities, and filters have been added, the analysis begins with a call to :meth:`~yt_astro_analysis.halo_analysis.halo_catalog.halo_catalog.HaloCatalog.create`.

 .. code-block:: python

    hc.create()

-The save_halos keyword determines whether the actual Halo objects are saved after analysis on them has completed or whether just the contents of their quantities dicts will be retained for creating the final catalog.
+The `save_halos` keyword determines whether the actual Halo objects are saved after analysis on them has completed or whether just the contents of their quantities dicts will be retained for creating the final catalog.
 The looping over halos uses a call to parallel_objects